PolaricServer/docs/docs/index.rst

 * Support for drawing features directly on the map.
 Support for drawing distance circles (bike wheel model).

 * To help dealing with information overload, servers can be set up with programmable filters and automatic tagging (sysadm can set up rules) to configure what items are displayed as well as how the items are displayed.
 For example we have full control over trail-lengths, use of labels, etc. Users can select from a set of predefined filters.

-* Support for APRS messages and bulletins.
-Support for APRS telemetry (can show graphs)

 * Can be set up with multiple server instances that can synchronize labels, tags, etc using authenticated APRS messages.
 Can operate offline with cached map-data.
 Suitable for small devices like e.g. Raspberry PI and mobile use.